-7.1 Experimental Setup
+8.1 Experimental Setup

 The control plane was run on a dual-processor 450MHz machine with 1GB RAM.
-The servers hosting the applications had 2.8GHz processors and 512MB RAM.
+Elf and Ent servers had 2.8GHz processors and 512MB RAM.
 The sentries were run on dual-processor 1GHz machines with 1GB RAM.
 Finally, the workload generators were run on uniprocessor machines with 1GHz processors.
+Elves and Ents ran the Xen 1.2 VMM with Linux; all other machines ran Linux 2.4.20.
 All machines were interconnected by gigabit Ethernet.

 We used two open-source multi-tier applications in our experimental study.
 Rubis implements the core functionality of an eBay like auction site: selling, browsing and bidding.
 It implements three types of user sessions, has nine tables in the database and defines 26 interactions that can be accessed from the clients' Web browsers.
-Rubbos is a bulletin-board application modeled after an online news forum like Slashdot.
+Rubbos is a bulletinboard application modeled after an online news forum like Slashdot.
 Users have two different levels of access: regular user and moderator.
 The main tables in the database are the users, stories, comments, and submissions tables.
 Rubbos provides 24 Web interactions.
-Both applications were developed by the DynaServer group at Rice University [4].
+Both applications were developed by the DynaServer group at Rice University [5].
 Each application contains a Java-based client that generates a session-oriented workload.
 We modified these clients to generate workloads and take measurements needed by our experiments.
 Rubis and Rubbos sessions had an average duration of 15min and 5min, respectively.
 For both applications, the average think time was 5sec.